LyalinDotCom/Flash/README.md

 Flash can execute terminal commands using natural language:

 - **Smart Command Detection**: Understands what you want to do
+- **Iterative Execution**: Can run multiple commands based on results
 - **Prerequisite Checking**: Verifies tools are installed
 - **Live Output**: Shows command output as it runs
+- **Context Awareness**: Learns from command outputs to make decisions
 - **Error Handling**: Provides helpful feedback on failures

 Examples: